 This full-year (2 credit) course meets every day.
 It is the second half of a 2-year program and intensifies, follows through, and elaborates on material covered in Electrical Technology 1.
-The course covers industrial, commercial installations and basic generator install and maintenance.
-Students will also participate in the actual wiring, planning, cost estimation, NEC code requirements, and material acquisition needed to complete various projects.
-Students will learn how to use power tools, test equipment, specialty tools and control circuits used in the electrical field.
+It covers industrial electricity and motors, basic CAT 5 and fiber terminations, and work with transformers and generators.
+Students will also participate in the actual wiring, planning, cost estimation, NEC code requirements, and material acquisition needed to complete various renovations and repairs on the Pinkerton campus.
 Successful completion of the Electrical Technology 1 and 2 programs will credit the student with a portion of classroom and work hours required to obtain a Journeyman Electrical License.

-Prerequisite(s): Completion of Electrical Technology 1 with a 80 or higher and permission from the CTE Director.
+Prerequisite(s): Completion of Electrical Technology 1 with a 75 or higher and permission from the CTE Director.
+LAB FEE: Students will be required to renew their NH Apprentice Electrical license-approximate cost is \$30.

-Environmental Science and Natural Resources
+Natural Resources